- 25 Nov 2022

 3. Filter by visibility

-You can filter the article based on their visibility status.
+You can filter the article based on its visibility status.

 - Visible - All articles in the selected version/language except hidden article(s)